anatosun/plexamp-installation/README.md

 # Plexamp installation

-This set of instructions is supposed to help you installation Plexamp on a totally headless system.
+This set of instructions is supposed to help you install Plexamp on a totally headless system.
 The steps below and the script have been tested on Raspberry Pi Zero 2W without any issue.
-Feel free to submit pull requests if you feel anything is unclear or missing.
+Feel free to submit pull requests if you notice anything is unclear or missing.

 ## Flashing SD Card